w3c/webrtc-svc/README.md

 # webrtc-svc
-W3C Scalable Video Coding (SVC) Extension for WebRTC
+This document defines a set of ECMAScript APIs in WebIDL to extend the WebRTC 1.0 API to enable support for Scalable Video Coding (SVC).

 ### Published Versions